- Director, Corcoran School of the Arts & Design, Professor, History and Culture, Music Program

-Lauren Onkey is the director of the Corcoran School of the Arts and Design at the George Washington University.
-Dr. Onkey, a longtime educator, scholar, producer and museum professional, leads the school’s combination of programs across its diverse fields of art and study, in the context of the school's tradition of community engagement.
-She also supports its role as an incubator for artists, designers and scholars, who learn from internationally renowned faculty at the intersection of creativity and social innovation.
+Lauren Onkey is the director of the Corcoran School of the Arts and Design and Professor of Music at the George Washington University.
+Dr. Onkey, a longtime educator, scholar, producer and museum professional, joined GW in July of 2022.

-Prior to joining NPR, she was the inaugural Dean and Chair of the Jack, Joseph and Morton Mandel Humanities Center at Cuyahoga Community College in Cleveland, Ohio, where she created a program that provided civic engagement opportunities for students.
-She served as Vice President of Education and Public Programming at the Rock and Roll Hall of Fame and Museum from 2008-2015, developing and managing the museum's award-winning education and community programs.
+Onkey has extensive experience in presenting popular music history, in person and across digital platforms.
+She most recently served as senior director at NPR Music, where she led a team of journalists, critics and media makers in creating innovative cross-platform music journalism and outlets for music curation, such as Tiny Desk Concerts.
+Prior to that, she served as Vice President of Education and Public Programming at the Rock and Roll Hall of Fame and Museum from 2008-2015, developing and managing the museum's award-winning education and community programs.
 She was the executive producer of the museum's Annual Music Masters series and oversaw the Rock Hall's Library and Archives.

 Photo by Maria Luz Bravo